sl-design-system/components/website/src/categories/components/popover/usage.md

 ### Brief tips or hints
 Avoid using popovers for brief tips or hints, use a [tooltip](/categories/components/tooltip/) instead.
 Popovers go beyond hints and can include detailed information.
 Popovers can be more verbose, with headers and multiple lines of text.
 They may even contain buttons or other interactive elements.

-### Long content
+### Long content or many interactions
-If the popover content is too lengthy, it’s better to use a [dialog](/categories/components/dialog/) or a separate page.
-Popovers are meant for concise information.
+If your popover content becomes too lengthy or contains many interactions, it’s better to switch to a [dialog](/categories/components/dialog/) or a separate page.
+Popovers are designed for concise information, so when complexity increases, consider alternative UI patterns.

 </section>